sphinx-labs/sphinx/specs/chugsplash-config.md

 # ChugSplash Config Specification

+A ChugSplash config file is where a user declaratively defines the information necessary to deploy or upgrade all of the smart contracts in a project.
+Config files may be written in JavaScript, TypeScript, or JSON.
+This document describes the structure of a valid config file.

-ChugSplash config files may be written in Javascript, Typescript, or JSON.
-For Javascript and Typescript users, their config file must have a default export that is either a valid ChugSplash config object or an asynchronous function which resolves to a valid ChugSplash config object.
+TODO: move this to docs?
+Config files written in JavaScript or TypeScript must have a default export that is either a valid ChugSplash config object or an asynchronous function which resolves to a valid ChugSplash config object.
 JSON users may only export a valid ChugSplash config object.
-The rest of this document outlines what a valid config file is.

-> Note that when using the ChugSplash Foundry library, users are limited to either Javascript or JSON.

 # Table of Contents
 - [Contract Config Definitions](#contract-config-definition)